 - Charlie C's IGA

-- Earthfare - although they have many products, they are tricky because many have a "facility that processes wheat" disclaimer or are from countries that do not have GF laws.
+- Earthfare - although they have many products, they are tricky because many have a "facility that processes wheat" disclaimer or are from countries that do not have GF laws (be careful of Ramen noodles).

 - Toaster Bags - these are usually made of fiberglass and can be used to protect you bread from gluteny or suspicious toasters, great for traveling, and for restaurants.